Target Weight position sizing added to the screener

 We call it Target Weight

-In the Quant Investing screener we called it Target Weight and it is simply the volatility adjusted recommended position size (in %) for a stock in your portfolio.
+In the Quant Investing screener we call it Target Weight and it is simply the volatility adjusted recommended position size (in %) for a stock in your portfolio.

 This is what it looks like:

 Suggested portfolio weight (Target Weight) based on the stock’s volatility

 Don’t worry about the calculations below the screener does it all for you.
 I included it here to show you exactly how risk parity works and how it is calculated.

 Number of shares to buy = (Total capital you have to invest * Risk Factor) / Average True Range (ATR)

 Total capital you have to invest

 Total capital you have to invest is simply the total size of the amount you want to invest.

 Risk factor is simply an arbitrary number that you select to where you determine the daily impact of a stock in your portfolio.